 We invite the campus community to submit their ideas to our Idea Foundry – which some day may become projects.
 We also encourage the community to browse the database of potential projects for classroom or project ideas.
 If you are just curious or would like to build on completed research and projects, please visit our Campus as a Living Laboratory Library.

 A Campus as a Living Laboratory project is a paper, poster, report, video, and or study that analyzes an issue related to The Ohio State University’s campus.
 Categories typically range from energy, community, materials, transportation, and stewardship.

 Projects must meet the following criteria:

-Whether you need an idea for your upcoming paper or if you're a staff member that would like to see examples our database holds some ideas.
+Whether you need an idea for your upcoming paper or you're a staff member that would like to see examples, our database holds some ideas.
 These ideas are fluid and can be used as a starting point or as a way to spur other ideas.
 Please browse our current database.

 Ohio State increased its waste diversion rate from 15% to 31.3% from 2004-2013.